denizsafak/HotspotAutoLogin/README.md

 ### Option 1: Executable Script
 - If you don't want to install Python, you can download the precompiled executable version from the Releases section.
 [Download the Latest Executable (.exe) Release](https://github.com/denizsafak/HotspotAutoLogin/releases/latest)
 - Double-click on HotspotAutoLogin.exe to launch the application.
-The wallpaper information display will appear on your screen.

 ### Option 2: Run with Python
 - Clone or download the repository to your local machine.